-Elizabeth Mann began studying flute at age eight.
-She won the Boston Young Artist Concerto Competition at age 12, performing as soloist with the Boston Symphony.
-Ms. Mann is a graduate of The Juilliard School, where she was a student of Julius Baker.
-She can be heard on recordings by CBC Masterworks, Deutsche Grammophon, Angel Records, MusicMasters and New World Records.
-She, along with Deborah Hoffman, principal harpist of the Metropolitan Opera, has released the CD Reflections: Transcriptions for Flute and Harp on Arabesque Records.
+Liz began studying flute at age eight.
+She won the Boston Young Artist Concerto Competition at age 12, performing as soloist with the Boston Symphony Orchestra.
+Liz is a graduate of The Juilliard School, where she was a student of Julius Baker.
+She can be heard on recordings by CBC Masterworks, Deutsche Grammophon, Angel Records, MusicMasters, and New World Records.
+Along with Deborah Hoffman, principal harpist of the Metropolitan Opera, she released the CD Reflections: Transcriptions for Flute and Harp on Arabesque Records.

 Photo credit Paul Goode